Intermittent Inverse-Square L\'evy Walks are Optimal for Finding Targets of All Sizes: Scale-sensitivity of the intermittent Cauchy Walk

-For this, we rely on the following identity (see also \cite{KanadeMS16}).
-If $N$ is a non-negative random variable then:

-We employ this identity for the random variable $N_S(m_0,2m_0)$ which is the number of times $Z$ visits $B(S)$ between steps $m_0$ and $2m_0$ included.
+For this, we rely on the following identity (see also Adler et al.~\cite{hunter}).
+If $N$ is a non-negative random variable then: \begin{linenomath*} \end{linenomath*} We employ this identity for the random variable $N_S(m_0,2m_0)$ which is the number of times $Z$ visits $B(S)$ between steps $m_0$ and $2m_0$ included.
 Note that this quantity is positive if and only if $B(S)$ is visited during this interval by $Z$.
 Moreover, since $S\subset \T_n$ and $X$ is the projection of $Z$ on the torus, then $Z(m)\in B(S)$ implies that also $X(m)\in B(S)$.
-Therefore,
+Therefore, \begin{linenomath*} \end{linenomath*} Note that $N_S(m_0,2m_0)=\sum_{m=m_0}^{2m_0}\mathbf{1}_{Z(m)\in B(S)} $, so that \begin{linenomath*} \end{linenomath*} Note also that the denominator in Eq.~\eqref{eq:trick} applied to $N_S(m_0,2m_0)$ verifies \begin{linenomath*} \end{linenomath*} where the first inequality comes from the fact that visiting $B(S)$ earlier (i.e., for $m=m_0$ instead of $m>m_0$) can only increase the number of returns to $B(S)$, and the second inequality is a consequence of the Markov property.
+Finally, write, as above, \begin{linenomath*} \end{linenomath*} Therefore, when applied to $N_S(m_0,2m_0)$, Eq.~\eqref{eq:trick}, combined with Eqs. \eqref{eq:probability-hit-x-N}, \eqref{eq:E_x} and \eqref{eq:E_0}, implies that \begin{linenomath*} \end{linenomath*} This establishes Eq.~\eqref{eq:proba-X-hits-x}, and thus completes the proof of Lemma~\ref{LemHitFromPointwise}. \end{proof}